2013 Florida State Seminoles football team: ACC Championship: Duke

-Pregame Line: Florida St −30

 By virtue of winning the Atlantic Division, Florida State played in the ACC Championship Game in Charlotte.
 This marked the Seminoles' fourth appearance in the conference championship game and their fifth division title.
 Florida State's most recent appearance in the game came in 2012 when they won the conference title.
 The Seminoles faced the Coastal Division champion, the Duke Blue Devils.

-The Seminoles won the ACC title, defeating the Blue Devils, 45-7, earning a spot to play in the BCS National Championship Game as the only undefeated team left in the country.
+The Seminoles won the ACC title, defeating the Blue Devils, 45–7, earning a spot to play in the BCS National Championship Game as the only undefeated team left in the country.

 Florida State was held scoreless in the first quarter for the first time all season.
 The Seminoles scored the first points of the game with a fourteen-yard pass to Kelvin Benjamin to put the Noles up by a touchdown.
 After being forced to punt on their next possession, Florida State scored with a rushing touchdown from Karlos Williams.
 A field goal before the half put Florida State up by seventeen.

 Florida State began to seize control of the game in the second half.
 An interception turned into points with a pass to Kenny Shaw.
 The Seminoles scored on their next drive courtesy of a pass to Kelvin Benjamin.
 Nate Andrews forced a fumble which the Seminoles converted into points when Winston rushed seventeen yards for a touchdown.
 In the fourth quarter, Devonta Freeman rushed for a touchdown while Duke scored their only points of the game in the final minute with a five-yard rushing touchdown.

 Florida State amassed 569 yards of offense while the defense held the Blue Devils to 239 total yards.
 Quarterback Jameis Winston completed 19 of 32 passes for 330 yards and three touchdowns, leading the team in passing.
 Devonta Freeman led the team in rushing with 18 carries for 91 yards and a touchdown.
 Kelvin Benjamin led the team in receiving with 5 receptions for 119 yards and two touchdowns.

 This was the 19th meeting between Florida State and Duke.
 The victory improved Florida State's all-time record against the Blue Devils to 19–0.